Proudly Protecting the Town of Aurora and Newmarket

 • Conserve fuel.

-• Stay safe and dry indoors.
+• Stay safe and warm indoors.

 • Watch for signs of frostbite, including loss of feeling and white or pale extremities.
 If you detect any symptoms, seek immediate medical attention.

 • Watch for signs of hypothermia, including uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness, and apparent exhaustion.
-Get the victim to a warm location; remove any wet clothing; put the person in dry clothing and wrap their entire body in a blanket; warm the center of the body first; give warm, non-alcoholic or non-caffeinated beverages; and seek medical attention.
+Get the victim to a warm location; remove any wet clothing; put the person in dry clothing and wrap their entire body in a blanket; warm the centre of the body first; give warm, non-alcoholic or non-caffeinated beverages; and seek medical attention.

 • If a blizzard traps you in your car, pull off the highway and stay in your vehicle.
-Tie a brightly colored cloth to the antenna and turn on the inside light at night for rescuers to see.
+Tie a brightly coloured cloth to the antenna and turn on the inside light at night for rescuers to see.
 Run the engine and heater about ten minutes each hour to keep warm.
 When the engine is running, open a downwind window slightly and periodically clear snow from the exhaust pipe.
 In extreme cold, use any available means to insulate and maintain body heat.
 Make sure at least one person is awake at all times to watch for rescuers.

 Preparations you can make after extreme cold: